margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
 [2021]

 # Creative Writing #
+## Do you like your name?
+Do you feel like it suits you?
+If you could change your name, would you?
+What would you change it to?
+I love my name.
+My name is Margaret for a reason.
+I love that I am my grandmother's namesake.
+I feel that it suits me because we are a lot alike.
+I am intellectual, compassionate, and natural, and musical like my grandmother, Margaret.
+I love words like my grandmother.

+I also share the same name as Margaret Thatcher, and people have reminded me that I express much strength despite my follies and vices.
+I love that I am unique, individual, Margaret, and sometimes I would enjoy going by 'Meg'.

+'Margaret' means 'daisy' in French, and flowers turn to the sun.
+Margaret in Sanskrit means 'pearl'.
+Pearls grow in oysters.
+Sometimes irritants come up, but the irritants grind against the 'pearl of great price' within.

+My name is a Western-European name, and I love that people from other cultures share similar experiences with names being tied to meanings and ancestry.

+## Write about a real or imagined train ride you have taken. ##
+I have taken real train rides to Pennsylvania and back, and to Boston and back.
+I love looking out the windows, and seeing the scenery.
+People from different walks of life come on and come off.
+I appreciate the hustle and the bustle in the train station.
+It's beautiful to imagine the dance of life in the situation, and on the train.
+What a wonderful experience it is to share affection with family members on and off the train.

 ## Write about a time you felt alone. ##
 Alone, alone, alone, alone all the time I seemed like the epitome of a "damsel in distress".
 I made it very obvious to people that I was crying inside.
 I annoyed people.
 I held prejudices, and biases, and grievances, but I uncovered them; and I realized that I am never alone.
 People live all around me.
 I can be and am being a neighbor everyday in the neighborhoods, even the unsafe ones.